Some links in the post are affiliate links and I get a commission from purchases made through some links found in the post.

 The first time I noticed a brown spots on the leaves of my Pilea, I shrugged it off.
 “It’s just one spot.
 It’s nothing to lose sleep over,” I told myself and went about my business.

 The brown spots multiplied over the next few days, and I could no longer bury my head in the sand.
 So, armed with a picture, I searched online for answers to why my plant was exhibiting signs of distress.

-The answers were straightforward: the reasons your pilea leaves turn brown are due to inadequate lighting, too much sun exposure, pest infestations, temperature variations, being rootbound, and lack of good watering practices.
+The reasons your pilea leaves turn brown are due to inadequate lighting, too much sun exposure, pest infestations, temperature variations, being rootbound, and lack of good watering practices.

 And as I went through and checked my plant against each cause, I finally narrowed it down to the culprit causing me sleepless nights.